 Meet people that will understand your lifestyle, its ups, and downs, through platforms like Tweet Up and events you will find in social media communities.
 Choose your fellow creatives wisely and remember that it is the five people we spend the most time with that influence us the most.

 Join an amateur drama group, a great way of building a network but also of giving your creativity and acting skills an outlet.
 This community of thespians will help you stay confident and keep your chin up when faced with a bad audition day or a dry spell at work.
-Choose people with a positive personality who will support you and vice versa – pulling each other up towards the top.
+Choose people with a positive personality who will support you and vice versa - pulling each other up towards the top.
+Just search for drama classes London to keep your hand in in-between auditions.

 "Keep the day job", the wisest words ever said to an actor a the of his career.
 No matter how talented and hardworking you are, there will be times where money will become critical.
 So finding the right kind of extra work for financial support is a priority, say a flexible contract job that could work with your true passion.